 Why do puppies chew?

-- Praise your puppy when you see him chewing a safe and appropriate toy.
+- Praise your puppy when you see them chewing a safe and appropriate toy.

-- Considering putting your puppy in a playpen when you’re in the home but can’t watch him all the time.
-Make sure he has some safe chew-toys as well.
-That way he’ll have room to play, but won’t be able to chew things he’s not meant to.
+- Consider putting your puppy in a playpen when you’re at home but can’t watch them all the time.
+Make sure they have some safe chew-toys in there to keep them happy and so they can play safely.